albar965/albar965.github.io/index.md

 ![Little Navmap](assets/images/navroute.png) **_Little Navmap_** is a free open source flight planner, navigation tool, moving map, airport search and airport information system for **Flight Simulator X, Prepar3D, Microsoft Flight Simulator 2020 and X-Plane** and is available for **Windows, Apple macOS and Linux**.

-_Little Navmap_ comes with a **detailed manual** also including tutorials which is available online as well as in PDF and other formats like EPUB.
+_Little Navmap_ comes with a **detailed user manual including several tutorials** which is available online as well as in PDF and other formats like EPUB.
-Help buttons in all relevant areas of the program display corresponding chapters in the online manual on click.
+**Help buttons** in all relevant areas of the program display corresponding chapters in the online manual on click.

 | ---- | ---- |
 | [![Little Navmap 2.2.2 spherical map projection and elevation profile with flight plan](assets/images/spherical_small.jpg)](assets/images/spherical.jpg) | [![Little Navmap 2.2.2 sun shadow on globe](assets/images/sunshadow_small.jpg)](assets/images/sunshadow.jpg) |